 “Safety and Security Leaders of the Church have the responsibility to protect the faithful as they live out their faith life at Masses, attending schools, engaging in works of mercy, etc. (cf. Can.
 1220 §2).
-The Archdiocese of Denver is committed to proactively managing security risks, thus, its program of safety and security, as found on the parish connect website, should be an aspect of policies, procedures, and decision-making activities at parishes.”
+The Archdiocese of Denver is committed to proactively managing security risks, thus, its program of safety and security, as found on the Mission Support website, should be an aspect of policies, procedures, and decision-making activities at parishes.”

 Meet Deacon Mike Daly!